ied206/Joveler.Compression/Joveler.Compression.ZLib/USAGE.md

 }
 ```

+## Adler32Algorithm

+`Adler32Algorithm` is the class designed to compute Adler32 checksum.

+It inherits and implements [HashAlgorithm](https://docs.microsoft.com/en-US/dotnet/api/system.security.cryptography.hashalgorithm).

 ## Crc32Checksum

 `Crc32Checksum` is the class to compute CRC32 checksum.

 It has the same usage as `Adler32Checksum`.

-**NOTE**: xz-utils provides twice faster CRC32 implementation than zlib.
-Install [Joveler.Compression.XZ](https://www.nuget.org/packages/Joveler.Compression.XZ/) if you only need CRC32 calculation.

-## Adler32Algorithm

-`Adler32Algorithm` is the class designed to compute Adler32 checksum.

-It inherits and implements [HashAlgorithm](https://docs.microsoft.com/en-US/dotnet/api/system.security.cryptography.hashalgorithm).

 ## Crc32Algorithm